Site icon Blaize

 As long as an order has been placed already, Trader A has no influence on it.
 Such insolent interruption leads to the price falling and leaves Trader A with a 2DAI loop for each ETH in a wallet (taking 4900 DAI instead of 5000 DAI).

 Moreover, according to the CPMM curve, the price in the pool is lowered now.
 Trader B can sell 50 ETH again to the pool for around 99DAI per each, so pay 4950 for it, instead of earlier mentioned 5000.
 The profit of a malicious Trader will be 50 DAI (minus fee) in such case.
-More explanation of the front-running problem in DeFi might be found here.

 Solutions to Front-running problem